Hello. I'm Hiroki, a new employee at OLENO. Today I'd like to talk about the soles of the human foot.

 Is arch support the role of socks or insoles?

-When you hear about arch support, the first thing that probably comes to mind is insoles, right?
+When you hear about arch support, the first thing that probably comes to mind is an insole you put in your running shoes, right?

 However, when I actually searched for "arch support insoles," I found a lot of negative opinions.